 Cast: Kurt McKinney, Jean-Claude Van Damme, J.W.
 Fails, Tim Baker, Kent Lipham, Dale Jacoby, Ron Pohnel, Pete Cunningham, Tai Chung Kim

 Throughout their time in Los Angeles, life was good for the Stillwells.
 Tom Stillwell, played by Timothy D. Baker, owned and operated a karate school in Sherman Oaks.
-His son, Jason (McKinney), was an overeager martial-arts trainee with bad hair and an obsession with Bruce Lee.
+His son, Jason (McKinney), was an overeager martial-arts trainee with an unhealthy obsession with Bruce Lee.

 While unpacking during the move, Jason befriends the charismatic R.J.
 Madison.
-The chronic multitasker can dribble a basketball while riding a bike and skateboard while listening to rap music.
-But only moments into one of R.J.’s freestyle raps/breakdance routines, Jason learns of his horrible affliction—anytime he performs advanced dance moves or falls from a shelving unit, he turns Caucasian, like Michael Jackson after critical and commercial success.
-Whatever this stuntman casting lacked in authenticity, it had ignorant oversight in spades.
+The chronic multi-tasker can dribble a basketball while riding a bike and skateboard while listening to rap music.
+But only moments into one of R.J.’s freestyle raps/break-dance routines, Jason learns of his horrible affliction—anytime he performs advanced dance moves or falls from a shelving unit, he turns Caucasian.

-In each other, R.J. and Jason find a reflection of their common awkwardness; while one uses the joys of breakdance and rap to cope, the other uses a karate style looser than Paris Hilton.
+In each other, R.J. and Jason find a reflection of their common awkwardness; while one uses jokes and rapping to cope, the other uses a karate style looser than MC Hammer pants.
 And so the credo, “no retreat, no surrender!” becomes their battle cry.
 They use it before having rumbles outside of burger joints and after late-night talks about the fleeting nature of curfews.
 Does such liberal application of the slogan render it meaningless?
 Probably.

 Outside this bio-dome of good vibes, a pack of snarling Johnny Lawrence wannabes awaits.
-There’s Dean “Shooting Star” Ramsey [Dale Jacoby], Seattle’s most underappreciated assistant karate instructor and total dickhead.
-The crew's resident obnoxious fatass, Scott [Kent Lipham], has beef with Jason because of his Bruce Lee freakdom and with R.J. because of his swanky Jheri curl.
+There’s Dean “Shooting Star” Ramsey [Dale Jacoby], Seattle’s most underappreciated assistant karate instructor and total jerk.
+The crew's resident obnoxious oaf, Scott [Kent Lipham], has beef with Jason because of his Bruce Lee freakdom and with R.J. because of ...
+I'm actually not sure.
 When he’s not eating cake off the hood of a car, he’s eating chips while window-washing and buying friendship with burgers.
-The running theme: he likes to eat but makes poor nutritional choices.
+The running theme: Scott makes poor nutritional choices.
 Both of these scrubs play second fiddle to the pack’s alpha dog, Ian “Whirlwind” Reilly.
 He would seem to have it all: abundant chest hair, his own karate school, championship glory, and the admiration of the entire Pacific Northwest.
 While his plastic trophy marks him as a champion, his oft-furrowed brow says, “as a child I was forced to participate in Satanic rituals.”

 Scott and Dean are constantly harshing Jason’s mellow, starting with the latter's failed attempt to join Reilly's karate school.
-While Ian is away on the Empty Arena Tour of Champions '85, Dean is performing his duty as assistant instructor.
+While Ian is away on a championship kickboxing tour, Dean is performing his duty as assistant instructor.
 While initially amenable to this newest applicant, he becomes enraged by Scott's news that Jason has been talking shit about Seattle-brand karate.
 So he employs Frank, his most advanced student, to fight the outsider during an exhibition in front of the whole class.
-Racial differences not withstanding, what follows looks a lot like the Globetrotters versus the Generals; after a thorough schooling, Jason runs out the school with R.J. in tow, both retreating and surrendering.
+Racial differences not withstanding, what follows looks a lot like the Globetrotters versus the Generals; after a thorough schooling, Jason runs out the school with R.J. in tow.
+Some might say that they surrendered, then retreated.

-However, the worst example of Dean's treachery occurs at a birthday pool party for Ian’s femulleted sister Kelly, who just so happens to be Jason’s main squeeze.
+However, the worst example of Dean's treachery occurs at a birthday pool party for Ian’s sister Kelly, who just so happens to be Jason’s main squeeze.
 This relationship proves the latest thorn in Dean’s half-shirted side.
 When he discovers the two kissing after Jason presents her with a birthday rabbit (?), he and Scott scheme to humiliate him.
-It should be noted that Jason's the only shithead in a shirt and tie at a pool party, which is humiliating enough.
+It should be noted that Jason's the only weirdo in a shirt and tie at a pool party, which is humiliating enough.
 And he's wearing cowboy boots.
-To add to the misery, Scott throws fabric-staining punch on Jason’s stupid shirt and flings frosted cake at his stupid face.
-When our hero tries to retaliate, Dean beats the shit out of him.
+To add to the misery, Scott throws fabric-staining punch on Jason’s shirt and flings frosted cake at him.
+When our hero tries to retaliate, Dean beats the crap out of him.
 Thoroughly emasculated, Jason storms out as an angered Kelly slaps Dean and chases after her knight in shining cowboy boots.
 Infuriated by what he perceives as a set-up, he peels away in his wood-paneled station wagon and leaves Kelly in tears.

-Instead of abusing drugs or setting a homeless man on fire like a normal teenager, Jason deals with this latest trauma by going to Bruce Lee’s grave and crying for help.
+Instead of abusing drugs or writing bad poetry like a normal teenager in turmoil, Jason deals with this latest trauma by going to Bruce Lee’s grave and crying for help.
 When he returns home, his father denounces his son’s brawling ways and lack of punctuality.
 Jason challenges him on his lack of manhood and Old-Man Stillwell gesticulates repeatedly at the ground, his house, the garage, the station wagon, and even himself while shouting parental decrees.
-When preparing for the level of rage required in this scene, Baker, no doubt, thought of his measly paycheck.
+(When preparing for the level of rage required in this scene, Baker, no doubt, thought of his measly paycheck).

-The conflict culminates with Tom tearing Jason’s Bruce Lee poster cleanly in half (attn: film students--the soul).
-Instead of beating the shit of his crippled dad, he whimpers like a child on his way to the doctor's office for an afternoon of inoculations and blood work, and runs off into the night.
+The conflict culminates with Tom tearing Jason’s Bruce Lee poster cleanly in half.
+Instead of fighting back against his tyrannical father, he whimpers like a child on his way to the doctor's office for an afternoon of inoculations and blood work, and runs off into the night.

 No Retreat No Surrender will be remembered as an artifact of pure 1980s cinematic cheese.
 It's also Jean Claude Van Damme's American film debut, and this is significant; his very next role in 1988's Bloodsport launched him to stardom.
-It's packed with awful editing, horrible clothing, and hilariously bad dialogue, but it also marked the first genuine attempt by a Hong Kong action director to translate that style in a Western production for American audiences.
-With the advent of the online video mash-up, NRNS more recently found a new audience as a "Brokeback Mountain"-style trailer.
+It's packed with poor editing, glorious 80s clothing, and some bad line delivery, but it also marked the first genuine attempt by a Hong Kong action director to translate that style in a Western production for American audiences.
 Followed by No Retreat, No Surrender 2: Raging Thunder.

 6.5 / 7